looshch/gouse/readme.md

 # gouse
-Toggle ‘declared but not used’ errors in Go by using idiomatic `_ = notUsedVar` and leaving a TODO comment. ![a demo](demo.gif)
+Toggle ‘declared and not used’ errors in Go by using idiomatic `_ = notUsedVar` and leaving a TODO comment. ![a demo](demo.gif)

 ## Installation